Spiritual assistance in prisons, healthcare facilities and the army

 KEY FINDINGS

-1. In Greece, Italy and Spain only members of the majority religion can avail themselves of chaplains and chapels.
-Considering the increasing religious diversity of these countries, this disparity becomes less and less acceptable.
+1. In Cyprus, Greece, Italy and Spain only members of the majority religion enjoy the right to a stable service of spiritual assistance, organized and financed by the state; in other countries (Croatia and Romania for example) this right is recognized to some RBMs but is de facto disregarded.
+Considering the increasing religious diversity within the EU countries, this disparity becomes less and less acceptable.

 RECOMMENDATIONS